An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex: An Active-Set Algorithmic Framework for Minimization over the Simplex

 where the last equality follows from the fact that $x_{A^k} = 0$ for all $x \in \Delta_{N^k}$ and $\tilde x^k_{A^k} = 0$.
 Passing to the limit, we obtain

 Since $x^*$ is non-stationary in $\Delta_{\hat N}$, we have that

-Therefore, combining the two above inequalities,~\eqref{dir_grad_rel2} holds.
-Since $\alpha^k_{\text{max}} = 1$ at every iteration, also~\eqref{dir_grad_rel3} is trivially satisfied. \item[(AFW)] Taking into account that, by definition, $\nabla f(\tilde x^k)^Td^{\text{AFW}} \le \nabla f(\tilde x^k)^Td^{\text{FW}}$, we can repeat the same reasoning given above for the (FW) case and~\eqref{dir_grad_rel2} holds.
-To prove~\eqref{dir_grad_rel3}, by contradiction let us assume that an infinite subset of $K$ (that we denote with $K$ for simplicity) exists such that
+Therefore, combining the above two inequalities,~\eqref{dir_grad_rel2} holds.
+Since $\alpha^k_{\text{max}} = 1$ at every iteration, also~\eqref{dir_grad_rel3} is trivially satisfied. \item[(AFW)] Since, by definition, $\nabla f(\tilde x^k)^Td^{\text{AFW}} \le \nabla f(\tilde x^k)^Td^{\text{FW}}$, we can repeat the same reasoning given above for the (FW) case and~\eqref{dir_grad_rel2} holds.
+To prove~\eqref{dir_grad_rel3}, by contradiction let us assume that an infinite subset of $K$ (that we still denote by $K$ for the sake of simplicity) exists such that

 Recalling the definition of $d^{\text{AFW}}$, the case we need to analyze is the one where we get an infinite subsequence of away-step directions in $\hat N$ (as $\alpha^k_{\text{max}} = 1$ for Frank-Wolfe directions).
 So, we assume that an infinite subset $\tilde K \subseteq K$ exists such that